orenr2301/devone/README.md

  <details><summary>SHOW</summary>

+### NodeJS app

 * Note - since I'm not doing think in NodeJS I took the final absolute code from ChatGTP (Im not familiar with nodeJS that good)

-Our Goal Here is to create a nodejs app that connects to MongoDB container and fetches certain data
+ Our Goal Here is to create a nodejs app that connects to MongoDB container and fetches apples quantity
-### NodeJS app

 ![image](https://github.com/orenr2301/devone/assets/117763723/f3972ef1-27a4-4dbc-b11d-7cb9ddbeee54)